snap-one/docs-driverworks-api/source/includes/22_miscellaneous/_17-GetProjectItems.md

 ## GetProjectItems

-Returns the project as an .XML string.
+If no parameter is passed, this API returns the entire project as an .XML string.
 This string can then be parsed to retrieve variable IDs.
+The API supports several parameters (filters) that will return specific XML.
 This API should not be invoked during OnDriverInit.

 ###### Available from 1.6.0